 Monthly eBlast featuring announcements and offers from history organizations throughout the country, including free history book offers through HarperCollins Publishers.

-"History Student of the Year" award (autographed history book given to one recipient in each chapter.) - Co-sponsored by Mount Vernon.
-John Rhodehamel's George Washington: The Wonder of the Age was the prize for Spring 2018.
+"History Student of the Year" award (autographed history book given to one recipient in each chapter.) - Co-sponsored by Mount Vernon and sent out every spring.
+We have been partnering with Mount Vernon on this award for 18 years.